-- "(a) (1) The State Fire Marshal shall develop a certification and decertification process to approve and list carbon monoxide devices and to disapprove and delist previously approved devices, if necessary.
+"(a) (1) The State Fire Marshal shall develop a certification and decertification process to approve and list carbon monoxide devices and to disapprove and delist previously approved devices, if necessary.
 The certification and decertification process shall include consideration of effectiveness and reliability of the devices, including, but not limited to, their propensity to record false alarms.
-The certification and decertification process shall include a review of the manufacturer's instructions and shall ensure their consistency with building standards applicable to new construction for the relevant type of occupancy with respect to number and placement. - (2) The State Fire Marshal shall charge an appropriate fee to the manufacturer of a carbon monoxide device to cover his or her costs associated with the approval and listing of carbon monoxide devices. - (b) A person shall not market, distribute, offer for sale, or sell any carbon monoxide device in this state unless the device and the instructions have been approved and listed by the State Fire Marshal."
+The certification and decertification process shall include a review of the manufacturer's instructions and shall ensure their consistency with building standards applicable to new construction for the relevant type of occupancy with respect to number and placement.

+(2) The State Fire Marshal shall charge an appropriate fee to the manufacturer of a carbon monoxide device to cover his or her costs associated with the approval and listing of carbon monoxide devices.

+(b) A person shall not market, distribute, offer for sale, or sell any carbon monoxide device in this state unless the device and the instructions have been approved and listed by the State Fire Marshal."

-Authority cited: Section 1530, Health and Safety Code.
+Authority cited: Section 1530 Health and Safety Code.
+Reference:

-Reference: Sections 1501, 1503.2, 1516, and 1531, 13260, 13261, 13262 and 13263

-Health and Safety Code.
+Sections: 1501, 1503.2, 1516, 1531, 13260, 13261, 13262 and 13263 Health and Safety Code.

 - (a) The caregiver shall ensure that persons who transport "child" use vehicles that are in safe operating condition.
-(Continued) - (1) The caregiver and his/her staff are prohibited from smoking a tobacco product, or permitting any person from smoking a tobacco product pipe, cigar or cigarette containing tobacco or any other plant in a motor vehicle that is regularly used to transport children, regardless of when the minor children are present.
+(Continued) - (1) The caregiver and his/her staff are prohibited from smoking, or permitting any person from smoking a pipe, cigar or cigarette containing tobacco or any other plant in a motor vehicle that is used to transport children, regardless of when the minor children are present.
 This prohibition applies when the motor vehicle is moving or at rest.
-Smoking has the same meaning as in subdivision (c) of Section 22950.5 of the Business and Professions Code, and tobacco product means a product or device as defined in subdivision (d) of Section 22950.5 of the Business and Professions Code.